 Box 17/May 1968 (CFY exams motion, Tribunal announcement, MacIntyre memo, revised Disciplinary Procedures, Smith and Gonzales motions, annotated);

-Box 21/BBC Anglia (BBC ‘Today’ and SE Regional News transcripts);
+Box 21 includes the BBC’s ‘Today’ and SE Regional News transcripts.

-Box 17/May 1968 (third years exams memo, note circulated through pigeonholes)
+Box 17/May 1968 (third years exams memo, and note circulated through pigeonholes).

 23rd (Thursday) The Times, ‘Senate calm students’ unrest’, p.
 3 (sub dated 22nd May): ‘Today students busily read up their subjects in an effort to catch up on lost time to meet the examination schedule.’
 The same article nonetheless goes on to report on the motions circulating for the re-weighting or boycotting of exam papers.